intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

       ...
   </pre></div></div>

-The result of the processing is then converted back to blocked layout to be stored to the main GPU memory, e.g.:
+The result of the processing is then converted back to blocked layout to be stored to the main GPU memory, for example:

 .. code-block:: none